pingcap/blog/how-we-build-tidb.md

 For TiKV, we are using Raft to ensure the data consistency and the horizontal scalability.
 Raft is a consensus algorithm that equals to Paxos in fault-tolerance and performance.
 Our implementation is ported from etcd, which is widely used, very well tested and highly stable.
 I will cover the technical details later.

-From the architecture, you can also see that we don&#39;t have a distributed file system.
+From the architecture, you can also see that we don't have a distributed file system.
 We are using RocksDB as the local store.

 ## The alternatives